Schiller Laboratory

 For more questions, email Alissa.Chen@mssm.edu

-Misophonia Study - Clinical Trial
+Misophonia Study - Drug/Behavior

 The purpose of this study is to better understand misophonia, a condition in which auditory triggers lead to strong physical and emotional responses.
 This study will take place at the Icahn School of Medicine at Mount Sinai and will involve two in-person separate visits and three remote sessions and potentially taking propranolol, a common drug used to treat high blood pressure and can be used for relieving stage fright.
 To check eligibility criteria and sign up, click on the link here.